PearlEngineering/project-medusa/README.md

 # Python / Django Developer Exam

 ## Instructions:
 Fork this repo with your solution.
-We want to see your progression through commits (don’t commit the entire solution in 1 step) and don't forget to create a README.md to explain your thought process and also provide instructions on how to serve and test the endpoint locally.
+Don't forget to create a README.md to explain your thought process and also provide instructions on how to serve and test the endpoint locally.

 ## Details
 You are tasked with creating an E-wallet Django REST API with the following features: